Saturday Symposiums – Master Classes

 Master Classes – Fall 2021 – Saturdays 10:00 am-12:00 pm

-These professionals will share their expertise with the community while engaging with our Teaching Artists.
+Learning from professionals in the field, these dynamic women shared their expertise with the community while engaging with our Teaching Artists.

 DW Members attend free of charge